The real secret to trading like a professional isn’t about the money.

 In curves 2 and 3, however, where disciplined risk management is exercised, the equity capital curves are smoother and rising—there are no large drawdowns.

 For this particular currency pair in 2020, the best performing curve is when stop losses are exercised but profits are allowed to run (curve 2, top of chart).
 When take-profits rules are added, the performance was less strong but still positive over the year (curve 3, middle of chart).

-This is only a simple example, of course, and it excludes consideration of taxes and costs like spreads or slippage.
-But it illustrates the type of equity curve that proprietary trading firms would find attractive—curves 2 or 3, for instance—with fewer drawdowns and rising equity capital.
+This is only an example, of course, and it excludes consideration of taxes and costs like spreads or slippage.
+But it illustrates the type of equity curve that proprietary trading firms would find attractive—curves 2 or 3, for instance—with fewer drawdowns and with rising equity capital.

 In the case of the USD:AUD currency pair over 2020, it appears that simple risk management went a long way in improving the equity curve!

 - If you’re an aspiring forex trader, like many others you probably want to make money

 - But forex trading isn’t easy, despite what some may tell you, and even successful (consistently profitable) traders find it hard to make high returns

 - According to trading veteran, Steve Patterson, focusing on making money is missing the point—focus instead on developing your trading skills